-The Gulf of Corinth dinoflagellate cyst assemblages, especially the brackish, show distinct similarities to those described in other regional basins such as Black Sea, Caspian Sea, Marmara Sea. he occurrence of species of the Impagidinium group during the marine intervals in the Gulf of Corinth confirm a wide communication the sea and the occurrence of well-oxygenated, deeper waters and higher salinity than in the other basins.
+The GoC dinoflagellate cyst assemblages, especially the brackish, show distinct similarities to those described in other regional basins such as Black Sea, Caspian Sea, Marmara Sea.
+The low-salinity dinoflagellate cysts encountered hold an amazing and unique feature as, apart from S. cruciformis, they are recorded for the first time outside the boundaries of Ponto-Caspian region.

+The occurrence of species of the Impagidinium group during the marine intervals in the Gulf of Corinth confirms a wide communication with open sea and the occurrence of well-oxygenated, deeper waters and higher salinity than in the other basins.

+The sedimentary sequence of the Gulf of Corinth has the potential to become a long and high-resolution regional archive of palaeoenvironmental changes for the eastern Mediterranean Sea.
+Downcore dinoflagellate cyst analysis is part of ongoing research (Fatourou et al. in prep).
+The correlation of dinocyst findings with other biotic and abiotic proxy analyses such as other marine microfossils, pollen, sediment properties or geochemistry, combined with a robust age-depth model based on magnetostratigraphy, tephrochronology and other absolute dating methods will allow the establishment of this new regional reference record.

 Acknowledgements

 The study material was retrieved during the IODP Exp.
 381. The research work was supported by the Hellenic Foundation of Research and Innovation (H.F.R.I) under the “First Call for H.F.R.I.
 Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant” (Project Number: 1026, Quaternary Environmental Changes in the Corinth Rift Area: the IODP 381 palynological record: QECCoRA).
+The authors are very grateful for the constructive comments from the two reviewers and the editor.

 Figure captions

 Figure 1: Map showing the topography of the Gulf of Corinth, the study site M0078A (modified from McNeill et al., 2019a and Gawthorpe et al., 2022) and regional setting.
-In the inset map the shorelines during lowstand (-100m) intervals is featured in grey.
+In the inset map the shorelines during lowstand (-100m) intervals are featured in grey.

-Figure 2: Site M0078A: Lithostratigraphic Units (LU), facies associations (FA), samples analyzed (in red triangles), Brackish/Marine dinoflagellate curve, PC 1 of the samples, TIC and TOC curves.
-FA1: Homogenous mud, FA2: Greenish, gray mud with dark gray to black silty-to-sandy beds (cm-scale) FA3: Light gray to white sub-mm laminations (cc or aragonite) alternating with mud-silt beds, FA4: Laminated greenish gray to gray mud with muddy beds, FA5: Greenish, gray mud with homogeneous cm-thick gray mud beds, FA6: Green bedded partly bioturbated mud, silt and sand,FA10: Interbedded mud/silt and dm-thick sand beds, FA11: Interbedded mud/silt and cm-thick sand beds, FA12: Light gray to buff, homog. to weakly stratified mud.
-Facies associations, LUs, TOC and TIC are from McNeill et al., 2019b.
+Figure 2: Site M0078A: Lithostratigraphic Units (LU), facies associations (FA), samples analysed (in red triangles), Brackish/Marine dinoflagellate cyst curve and PC 1 of the samples curves.
+FA1: Homogenous mud, FA2: Greenish, grey mud with dark grey to black silty-to-sandy beds (cm-scale) FA3: Light grey to white sub-mm laminations (cc or aragonite) alternating with mud-silt beds, FA4: Laminated greenish grey to grey mud with muddy beds, FA5: Greenish, grey mud with homogeneous cm-thick grey mud beds, FA6: Green bedded partly bioturbated mud, silt and sand,FA10: Interbedded mud/silt and dm-thick sand beds, FA11: Interbedded mud/silt and cm-thick sand beds, FA12: Light grey to buff, homogenous. to weakly stratified mud.
+Facies associations and LUs are from McNeill et al., 2019b.
 Sediment lithology coloured according to facies association

 Figure 3: Shade plot: visual representation of the species encountered in the different LUs (LU1.1 to LU1.16).
 Samples were arranged based on core depth.
-White colour indicates absence, black the highest abundance in the dataset, while all the different colors suggest low (blue color), medium (green color) and high presence (orange and red).
+White colour indicates absence, black the highest abundance in the dataset, while all the different colours suggest low (blue colour), medium (green colour) and high presence (orange and red).

-Figure 4 PCA plot of the first two Principal Component Axes.
+Figure 4: Plot of the first two axis of the Principal Component Analysis.

-Figure 5: nMDS – species (a), nMDS – samples (b): non-metric Multidimentional Scaling Analysis for the samples and species.
+Figure 5: nMDS – species (a), nMDS – samples (b): non-metric Multidimensional Scaling Analysis for the samples and species.